 Alongside research grants and traditional sources of funding, philanthropic income will allow us to fund additional research.
 Your donation, whatever its size, will enable us to make an immediate and real impact.
 Your support will allow us to fund research and make further advances in our understanding and treatment of coronavirus, including the development of a vaccine.

-In addition, the University of Liverpool has identified three priority areas and is galvanising its community into a collective response to support the COVID-19 research programme, the NHS and the City.
+In addition, the University of Liverpool has identified three priority areas and is galvanising its community into a collective response to support them:

 Back to: Coronavirus (COVID-19)